Financial Aid Programs

-Carnegie Institute is approved to accept students who are eligible to receive Veteran’s Administration Education Benefits.
+Carnegie Institute is approved to accept students eligible to receive Veteran’s Administration Education Benefits.

-- If you are the spouse or child of a service member, you may be eligible for transfer of the service member’s Post-9/11 benefits to you.
+- If you are the spouse or child of a service member, you may be eligible to transfer the service member’s Post-9/11 benefits to you.

 Students are encouraged to research alternative funding sources should the available Federal aid be insufficient to meet their educational needs.
-For additional information, student should contact the Financial Aid Office.
+For additional information, students should contact the Financial Aid Office.

 Code of Conduct

-All employees of Carnegie Institute are prohibited from any conflict of interest activity with respect to Title IV loans.
+All employees of Carnegie Institute are prohibited from any conflict of interest activity concerning Title IV loans.
 Employees with loan-related responsibilities must abide by the following Code of Conduct.